xtuml/otel2puml/README.md

 ```

 ** Global Options**
 - `-o`, `--output-dir`: Output directory path (default is the current directory).
-Nested folders are not supported.
+Nested folder creation is not supported.

 ### Subcommands and Options